dyllamt/apache-sample/README.md

 # apache-sample
-Apache data system written for easy development in a local cluster and incramental deployment modifications for production environments.
+Apache data system written for development in a local cluster and incramental deployment modifications for production environments.
 Great for learning about cloud-native development in the apache software ecosystem.

 ## System Design